bopeterson/sonos-esp/README.md

 - OFF with short blink every 15th second: connected
 - ON  with short blink every 15th second: not connected
 - Blinking 5 blinks per second: ESP in configuration mode.
-Networks ssid and password can be configured through web browser
+Network ssid and password can be configured through web browser
 - Blinking a little slower: ESP is trying to connect